X hyperactivation

+Up-regulation of the X chromosome has also been recorded in many mammals despite being most well known in Drosophilia.

 The second dosage compensation that occurs in mammals are the balancing of X’s and autosomes.
 This regulation occurs by the upregulation of Xa, which is the active X. The upregulation of the active X shows increases in the activation of transcription and elongation.
-The X chromosome, compared to an autosomal gene, contains more silent genes which influences measuring the amount of influence active genes have.
+The X chromosome, compared to an autosomal gene, contains more silent genes that control the amount of influence active genes have.
 RNA-seq data was preformed and the autosomal and X linked gene outputs were significantly different.
 This agrees with the fact that X dosage compensation is in respect to autosomes.
 The loss of an X chromosome leads to an aneuploidy effect which disrupts the entire cell in Drosophila.
 This effect leads to the disruption of MSL (male specific lethal) from binding onto its target site.
 To overcome this, the X chromosome is first hyperactivated.
 Then, the hyperactivated X chromosome facilitates the inversion of the aneuploidy effect to create a gene expression equality between males and females.
-An aneuploidy effect is when the number of chromosomes is increased or decreased from normal.
 Natural selection occurs efficiently in Drosophila so the genes that are dosage-sensitive are increased.
 The dosage-sensitive genes vary from species to species.